 Strategy: A superintelligence might be able to simply outwit human opposition.

-See the earlier discussion on "superintelligences," the corporate-media, corporate-science, and control over politicians.
+See the earlier discussion on “superintelligences,” the corporate-media, and control of public thinking.

 Social manipulation: A superintelligence might be able to recruit human support or covertly incite a war between humans.